-Professional fees were paid and accrued to firms of which one of the partners has been the Chief Financial Officer, Chief Executive Officer or President of the Company during 2017 and 2016.
-General and administration (rent, corporate service management) were paid and accrued to a firm of which one of the partners has been the President of the Company during 2017 and 2016.
+Professional fees were paid and accrued to firms of which one of the partners has been the Chief Financial Officer, Chief Executive Officer or President of the Company during 2018 and 2017.
+General and administration (rent, corporate service management) were paid and accrued to a firm of which one of the partners has been the President of the Company during 2018 and 2017.
 These expenses were measured at the exchange amounts agreed upon by the parties.

-As at October 31, 2017 the Company had amounts payable of \$14,000 (April 30, 2017 - \$23,000) to these parties.
+As at April 30, 2018 the Company had amounts payable of \$nil (April 30, 2017 - \$23,000) to these parties.
 These amounts are unsecured and non-interest bearing, due on demand and included in accounts payable and accrued liabilities.